Urfa Kebab Dürüm

 Bursa's plated kebab: shaved döner over squares of pide soaked dark with tomato sauce, butter poured on top, yogurt alongside.
 The everyday, untrademarked face of İskender.

-Bursa's İskender kebab taken portable: the city's spit-shaved döner and its tomato-and-butter signature wiped down a sheet of lavaş, rolled, with yogurt dipped on the side.
+Bursa's İskender flavor taken portable: the city's spit-shaved döner with a careful smear of tomato-and-butter sauce rolled in lavaş, yogurt kept on the side.

 Beyti gone portable: skewer-grilled ground lamb rolled in lavaş with garlicky tomato sauce and cold yogurt, eaten from the end.
 Named for İstanbul restaurateur Beyti Güler.